Sale

 In the 1950s and early 1960s, cabernet sauvignon was primarily used for blending, but Schubert’s breakthrough came with the 1964 inaugural vintage of Bin 707, establishing it as a stand-alone varietal wine.
 Early Bin 707 vintages were typically open-fermented under wax-lined header boards and matured in seasoned oak rather than new oak.
 The wine was not produced in several years, including from 1970 to 1975, nor in 1981, 1995, 2000, 2003, 2011, or 2017, when fruit of the desired style and quality wasn’t available.
 Full-bodied and with proven cellaring potential, Bin 707 remains one of Australia’s finest cabernets.

-Penfolds has been a pioneer in winemaking since its founding in 1844 by Dr. Christopher and Mary Penfold.
-The winery’s success is rooted in a tradition of visionary winemakers who have consistently pushed the boundaries of winemaking.
-Mary Penfold’s leadership at the helm of Penfolds was marked by determination and innovation, experimenting with new winemaking methods.
-In 1948, Max Schubert became the company’s first Chief Winemaker and propelled Penfolds onto the global stage with his revolutionary creation of Penfolds Grange in the 1950s.
-This breakthrough led to a cascade of awards, making Grange one of the world’s most revered wines.
+Penfolds has been a pioneer in the world of winemaking since its establishment in 1844 by Dr. Christopher and Mary Penfold.
+The company's success has been driven by a lineage of visionary winemakers who have pushed the development of the company to extraordinary, bold new heights.
+Mary Penfold's reign at the helm of Penfolds saw years of determination and endeavour, experimenting with new methods in wine production.
+In 1948, Max Schubert became the company's first Chief Winemaker and he propelled Penfolds onto the global stage with his experimentation of long-lasting wines - the creation of Penfolds Grange in the 1950s.
+Soon, the medals began flowing, and Grange quickly became one of the most revered wines around the world.
+In 2012, Penfolds released its most innovative project to date - 12 handcrafted ampoules of the rare 2004 Kalimna Block Cabernet Sauvignon.
+Today, Penfolds continues to hold dear the philosophies and legends that have driven the company's success since its establishment in 1844.

 Good winter rains in South Australian regions provided a strong start to the growing season.
 Fruit set was excellent, and careful vineyard management, including crop load reduction, ensured the vines were in optimal condition for ripening.
 Summer rains brought welcome relief, and the ensuing fine weather towards vintage allowed the fruit to reach full ripeness, resulting in harvest at the perfect moment.